StatCan/aws-js-s3-explorer/README.md

+# AAW Fork of AWS-S3-Explorer (v2 alpha)

+This fork of the original [aws-js-s3-explorer](https://github.com/awslabs/aws-js-s3-explorer) tool exists because several AAW-specific modifications are made to comply with the requirements of the platform.
+The modifications and their rationale are stated below.

+1. All third party css/javascript/fonts/webfonts are placed in a `vendor` folder of this repository.
+The reason for this change is that users need to be able to access the s3proxy user interface in a protected-b environment without internet access.
+Therefore, the static file server hosting this application must provide all vendor static files in addition to those for this application.
 # AWS JavaScript S3 Explorer (v2 alpha)

 Note: if you are looking for the original, view-only version of this tool then please visit the [S3 Explorer](https://github.com/awslabs/aws-js-s3-explorer) page.